Mineeagle/runny/README.md

 - Support more programming languages
 - Implement `> help runny` command
 - Do some more testing
+- Add uninstall / remove option in the `makefile`
 - Key binding for the `runny` command

 (This roadmap is in no particular order.)